Are you planning a trip down south and looking for the best things to do in Savannah in winter? If so, this guide is for you!

 Address: 323 E Broughton St, Savannah, GA 31401

-If you have planned to visit Tybee Island during Christmas and New Year celebrations, get ready to see the largest fireworks display in the Southeast.
+And if you have planned to visit Tybee Island during Christmas and New Year celebrations, get ready to see one of the largest fireworks displays in the Southeast!

 3. See a Christmas Show at the Savannah Theatre